castrofernando/castrofernando/README.md

 # Welcome to my profile!
 It's nice to see you here :satisfied:

-Last years, i've been working in different kind of projects using different soft and hard skills in access control industry.
+Hi!!
+I've been working in different kind of projects during 10 years using soft and hard skills at access control industry.
+These last two years I got some international experience working in a high performance shared storage project for broadcast.
 I'm a hardware and software developer passionate in learn new technologies.
-Below i share a macro information about my hard skills.
+Below I share a macro information about my hard skills.
 Feel free to contact me:

 ### Software Skills
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,angular,react,bootstrap,cs,)](https://skillicons.dev)